Higher Segal spaces and partial groups: Degree of punctured Weyl groups

 \end{theorem}

-For the proof we follow Gorenstein--Lyons--Solomon \cite[Lemma~3.3.6]{GLS3}, who give case-by-case proofs of correctness for all crystallographic types except $E_8$.
+For the proof in the crystallographic cases we follow Gorenstein--Lyons--Solomon \cite[Lemma~3.3.6]{GLS3}, who give case-by-case proofs of correctness for all types except $E_8$.
 (Malcev didn't give a proof in the $E_8$ case either.)
 For a case-independent proof of the correctness of Malcev's numbers, see Suter \cite{Suter2004}.

 The set $\{a_1,\dots,a_n\}$ denotes an orthonormal basis of a Euclidean space $V$ of dimension $n$.
 Let $\mathbf{S}^n$ be the set of all length $n$ vectors of signs, i.e., those $\epsilon = (\epsilon_1,\dots,\epsilon_n)$ such that $\epsilon_i = \pm 1$ for all $i$.
 For such an $\epsilon$, we write $a_{\epsilon} = \frac{1}{2}\sum_{i = 1}^n \epsilon_ia_i$.
 A symbol such as $a_{+--+}$ is shorthand for $a_{(1,-1,-1,1)}=\frac12[a_1 - a_2 - a_3 + a_4]$.